Tutorial: Writing your First Commodore Component

 Compiling catalog...

-> Component compiled to /app/compiled/test
+> Component compiled to /app/data/compiled/fortune

-$ ls compiled/test/fortune
+$ ls compiled/fortune/fortune

 . .. deployment.yaml namespace.yaml service.yaml

-$ cat compiled/test/fortune/namespace.yaml
+$ cat compiled/fortune/fortune/namespace.yaml

 apiVersion: v1